sabadijou/FastDepthCompletionCPU/README.md

 Paper title: In Defense of Classical Image Processing: Fast Depth Completion on the CPU

+the paper have employed classical image processing methods to predict depth in LIDAR images.
+To do so, the algorithm contains a set of  MORPHOLOGY tricks.

 Numpy and OpenCV is used to implement the approach.

 Paper Abstract: